Katrina is an Australian artist based in London whose work probes the skeptic nature of image representation.

 Exhibitions include Photometria, Ioannina, Greece (2025), Built Photography, Museum of Australian Photography (MAPH), Melbourne (2024), Symbiosis 1 + 2, A Hundred Years Gallery/ Four Corners, London (2024) Transmutation, The Margate School, Margate (2023), On Food, Conviviality and Cultures, Millepiani, Rome (2023), Un/Sense, Christie's, London (2022) the MFA Graduate Show, Goldsmiths, London, (2020) SURGE, the Courtauld East Wing Biennial, at Somerset House, London (2019), Altered States, St Johns Crypt, London (2018) and Bath Photography Festival, UK (2018).

-Solo Exhibitions include DOMESTIC and the dispersion of it’s contents, Reference Point, London (2025), Aeterna, a bi-personal exhibition with Lorena Florio at Mucho Mas!, Turin, Italy (2024), and Preying for Modesty (Meatheads), PhotoAccess, Canberra, Australia (2021).
+Solo Exhibitions include DOMESTIC and the dispersion of it’s contents, Reference Point, London (2025), Aeterna, a bi-personal exhibition with Lorena Florio at Mucho Mas!, Torino, Italy (2024), and Preying for Modesty (Meatheads), PhotoAccess, Canberra, Australia (2021).

 In 2024, Katrina was awarded the DYPC grant from Arts Council England, which facilitated the production of her self-published book project DOMESTIC.